 Data to be passed along with the request is put in the body section.

 If required, the body data can be passed in form of JSON.
 For instance, it could be passed as a JSON object as shown below.

-See you in my next Postman walk-through.
+See you at my next Postman walk-through.